rishabh4701/JS-Tutorials/README.md

 # JS-Tutorials
-A code repo for javascript repo
+A code repo for javascript code.